DEAP/deap/doc/examples/nsga3.rst

 ----------
 That's it for the NSGA-III algorithm using DEAP, now you can leverage the power of many-objective optimization with DEAP.
-If you're interrested, you can now change the evaluation function and try applying it to your own problem.
+If you're interrested, you can copy the `example <https://github.com/DEAP/deap/blob/nsga-3/examples/ga/nsga3.py>`_ change the evaluation function and try applying it to your own problem.

 ..
 [Deb2014] Deb, K., & Jain, H. (2014).
 An Evolutionary Many-Objective Optimization
    Algorithm Using Reference-Point-Based Nondominated Sorting Approach,